technix/atrament-web-ui/README.md

 * `index.css`, which includes corresponding `@font-face` directives
 * font files, referenced in the `index.css`

-To remove fonts from the application, delete the font folder from `resources/fonts`.
+To remove font from the application, delete the font folder from `resources/fonts`.

 ### Custom CSS styles and classes
 To add custom CSS classes or modify styles of existing elements, edit `resources/styles/custom.css` file.
 It contains a list of modifiable element classes for reference.

 ## Export

+Default Atrament UI build, `npm run build-web`, is a web application for web server deployment.
+However, there are other export modes.

 ### Single file build
-Atrament Web UI build is designed as web application for web server deployment.
-However, you may want to build your game as a standalone web page, which can be opened locally too - similar to Inky or Twine web export.
+The game can be exported to a standalone web page, which can be opened locally - similar to Inky or Twine web export.

-All you need to do is to build your game with `npm run build-singlefile` command.
-The resulting web page will be in the `build/singlefile` folder.
+To export game in a single file format, run `npm run build-singlefile` command.
+The resulting web page files will be in the `build/singlefile` folder.

 *Please note: single file build uses only system fonts to reduce file size.
 If you want to include all fonts from the `resources/fonts` folder, use `npm run build-singlefile -- -- --embed-fonts` command to build the game.*

 ### Standalone executables build
-Atrament UI can produce executables for Windows, Linux, and MacOS.
-To build them, use `npm run build-standalone` command.
+To build standalone executables for Windows, Linux, and MacOS, use `npm run build-standalone` command.
 The folder with executables for all platforms will be in the `build/standalone` folder.
 The build also creates ZIP archives for each platform.

 ### Zipped game content
 Atrament UI supports zipped game content, when whole game is loaded into browser as a single zip file.
 The advantage of this mode is instant asset loading at the cost of increased startup time.
+However, it makes sense only for default web export mode.

-To enable this, edit `atrament.config.json` and add `zip` option to it with the name of zip file:
+To enable this feature, edit `atrament.config.json` and add `zip` option to it with the name of zip file:
 ```
 {
   ...